 People who have severe kidney disease

 At this time, doctors do not know how long people should take bisphosphonates.
-Most people need to take these drugs for 3 to 5 years, and some people may need to take them for up to 10 years.
-The determination of how long taking the drugs is likely to be helpful is made by the doctor and is based on a person's medical condition and risk factors for fracture.
+Most people need to take these drugs for 3 or 6 years, and some people may need to take them for up to 10 years.
+How long people need to take a bisphosphonate is determined by the doctor and is based on a person's medical condition and risk factors for fracture.
 During and after treatment with a bisphosphonate, doctors usually do periodic tests to determine whether bone mass is decreasing.
-If bone mass is decreasing, treatment with a bisphosphonate or another drug may be restarted.
+If bone mass is decreasing after stopping a bisphosphonate, treatment with a bisphosphonate or another drug may be restarted.

 Osteonecrosis of the jaw Osteonecrosis of the Jaw Osteonecrosis of the jaw is an oral disorder that involves exposure of the jaw bone.
 Osteonecrosis of the jaw can occur after tooth extraction, injury, radiation therapy, or for no apparent... read more is a rare condition that has occurred in some people who take bisphosphonates.
-In this condition, the jaw bone breaks down, particularly in people who have had extensive dental work or injury, take bisphosphonates intravenously, who have had radiation therapy to the head and neck to treat cancer, or a combination are at highest risk.
+In this condition, the jaw bone heals poorly, particularly in people who have had invasive dental work involving the jaw bone.
+People who take bisphosphonates intravenously, who have had radiation therapy to the head and neck to treat cancer, or a combination are at highest risk.
 However, it is not truly clear whether bisphosphonates cause osteonecrosis of the jaw and, if they do, which particular drugs are most likely to cause it.
-There is no evidence that stopping bisphosphonates before having dental work helps.
-The risk of developing osteonecrosis of the jaw is exceptionally low in people taking bisphosphonates, and the likely benefits in treating to prevent bone fractures usually far outweigh the potential risks.
+There is no evidence that stopping bisphosphonates before having dental work prevents osteonecrosis.
+The risk of developing osteonecrosis of the jaw is exceptionally low in people taking bisphosphonates, and the likely benefits of treating osteoporosis to prevent bone fractures usually far outweigh the potential risks.
 When used as prescribed, bisphosphonates prevent many more fractures than cases of osteonecrosis of the jaw they might cause.

-Calcitonin, which inhibits the breakdown of bone, is another drug used for treatment but not frequently.
+Calcitonin, which inhibits the breakdown of bone, is another drug that can be used for treatment but is not prescribed frequently.
 Calcitonin has not been shown to reduce fracture risk, but it can help relieve pain caused by vertebral fractures.
 Calcitonin is usually taken by nasal spray.
 Its use can decrease blood levels of calcium, so these levels must be monitored.

 Hormonal therapy (for example, with estrogen) helps maintain bone density in women and can be used for prevention or treatment.
 This therapy is most effective when started within 4 to 6 years after menopause, but starting it later can still slow bone loss and reduce the risk of fractures.
-However, because the risks of hormonal therapy exceed its benefits for most women, hormonal therapy is usually not the treatment option used.
+However, because the risks of hormonal therapy may exceed its benefits for many women, hormonal therapy is usually not the treatment option used.
 Decisions about using estrogen replacement therapy after menopause are complex (see Hormone Therapy for Menopause Hormone Therapy for Menopause Menopause is the permanent end of menstrual periods and thus of fertility.
 For up to several years before and just after menopause, estrogen levels fluctuate widely, periods become irregular... read more ).